kavia-common/ai-copilot-assistant-4345-4354/fastapi_backend/README.md

 # FastAPI Backend for AI Copilot

 This is the backend API server for the AI Copilot application.
-It exposes REST endpoints for health checks and asking questions, and integrates with the OpenAI API.
+It exposes REST endpoints for health checks and asking questions, and integrates with Google Gemini.

 ## Endpoints
 - GET / -> Health check (JSON like {"status":"ok"})